Mare Island: Restoration and reuse

 Finally, as with any restoration of an industrial, brownfield landscape, both city and government agencies required environmental reviews, toxic substance removal, and soil remediation.

 In 1998, Vallejo contracted with Lennar Mare Island LLC (LMI) to develop 650 acres of the eastern portion of Mare Island into a multi-use community.
 LMI contracted the Sausalito-based SWA Group to provide a Master Development Plan for Vallejo, additional historical research and landscape architectural services.

 The Specific Plan included a variety of land uses, including a university district, an industrial zone, historic core, and residential neighborhoods.
 In addition, 78% of the island was set aside for wildlife habitat and wetlands, parkland and open space, and dredge ponds.
 In 2007, LMI finished construction on the residential neighborhoods.
 Farragut Village, with 277 homes, was the first completed neighborhood.
 Additional neighborhoods include Coral Sea and Kirkland Isle II.
 Mare Island's Specific Plan calls for a total of 1,400 homes and condos, plus 7000000 sqft of commercial, retail, entertainment, and industrial space.

 Mare Island's residents petitioned LMI and the City of Vallejo to eliminate the dredge ponds, whose role had been to collect silt, drainage, and storm water from the Napa River and the Bay, and instead restore that acreage to wetlands.
 The city and the developer agreed, and in January 2006, the land use plan was amended to add the Mare Island Shoreline Heritage Preserve.
 An advisory board was appointed by the city to restore the 215 acre site into publicly accessible parkland.

 In 2009, Alstom moved its train maintenance facility from Oakland to Mare Island.
+In 2024, Alstom announced plans to close the facility in early 2025 and lay off 27 workers.